bgeneto/php-frameworks-bench/README.md

   laravel
   ```

-- `tests.conf`: Configure which benchmark test to run (available tests: `info hello api`).
+- `benchmarks.conf`: Configure which benchmark test to run (available: `info hello api`).

-- `benchmarks.conf`: Selects your desired benchmark tool, along with their command line options.
+- `tests.conf`: Selects your desired benchmark testing tool, along with their command line options.
 You can also comment a benchmark tool you would not like to run (the only tool that will always run is the k6).
 The example below will run only the `wrk` (and `k6`) benchmarks:

   ```
   # run h2load RPS test